lyahdav/sprite/README.md

 `sprite` was originally based off of Richard Huang's excellent Rails plugin: [css_sprite](http://github.com/flyerhzm/css_sprite)

-Since then it's been rebuilt (with some reuse of the image generation code) to be a general purpose ruby executable, with hooks for merb/rails/sinatra
+Since then it's been rebuilt (with some reuse of the image generation code) to be a general purpose ruby executable.

 ## LICENSE  ##